Prices in Canadian Dollars.

 ~ Glossary of relevant sewing terms.

 ~ Summary of steps for quick reference.

 The details and step-by-step instructions of this pattern total 35 pages.
 There is an additional printable page of the cutting charts and the inseam pocket.
 Optional pattern pieces for rectangular pieces are included as a separate PDF file, and a printing guide is included for which pages to print for all sizes/options.

 Purchase also includes AO Large Format PDF for copy shop printing.

 This pattern was originally released in 2014 under the name Daphne Marie.
 It was completely updated and re-released in 2019.

 NOTE: This is a pattern, not a completed garment.

 Behind the Name

-The name “Okanagan” comes from a region in British Columbia, Canada that is best known for its orchards and vineyards.
+Inspired by the Okanagan Valley region in British Columbia, Canada that is best known for its orchards and vineyards.
+The name comes from the word "ukʷnaqín" of the Sylix First Nations people.
 Located between the forests near the Pacific coast, and the mountains to the east, this area has a unique climate in Canada with its hot, dry, and very sunny summers.
 There are several oblong lakes dotting the valley floor, surrounded by hills lined with trees and vines that grow peaches, apricots, cherries, plums, grapes, and raspberries… making it an enjoyable destination for wine enthusiasts.